AT3K/Ultimate-Privacy-Guide/README.md

 ## Table of Contents

+- [Resources and Tools](#Resources-and-Tools): Tools for improving internet security and privacy.
   - [DNS 🌐](#dns-): Tools for improving internet security and privacy.
   - [Proton Products 🔒](#proton-products-): A suite of secure, privacy-focused tools from Proton, including email, cloud storage, VPN, and more.
   - [Browsers 🌍](#browsers-): Recommendations for privacy-focused web browsers.
 - [Browser Recommendations 🌟](#browser-recommendations-): Recommendations for privacy-focused web browsers.
 - [VPNs 🛡️](#vpns-): Recommendations for privacy-focused VPN services.
 - [Tools and Utilities 🧰](#tools-and-utilities-): Essential tools for ad-blocking, password management, and data security.